 Highlights of the CASE Act include:

-- small claims process that is 100% voluntary.
+- It creates a small claims process that is 100% voluntary.
 If a party does not want to participate in the small claims proceeding, it can simply opt out.

-- Small claims process does not require the parties to appear in-person and would allow claimants and respondents to proceed without an attorney.
+- This small claims process does not require the parties to appear in-person and allows claimants and respondents to proceed without an attorney.

-- Legislation discourages frivolous claims and punishes bad actors by imposing fees and in some cases barring repeat offenders from continuing to use the tribunal.
+- The legislation discourages frivolous claims and punishes bad actors by imposing fees and, in some cases, barring repeat offenders from continuing to use the tribunal.

-- CASE Act’s process is easier, less expensive, and more streamlined than any federal court procedure.
+- The CASE Act’s process is easier, less expensive, and more streamlined than any federal court procedure.